uvacobi/scribe/09-genomeAssembly.md

 Sequencing error, gaps and non-uniform coverage can lead to non-eulerian graph.

-Error correction:
+*Error correction*

-1\) Graph topology based error correction: for example: dead-end and disconnected bits may represent sequencing errors.
-Poliploidi can give rise to bubble structure.
+1. Graph topology based error correction: for example: dead-end and dconnected bits may represent sequencing errors.
+Poliploidi can give re to bubble structure.

-2\) k-mer based error correction: setting a k-mer frequency threshold to filter k-mer generated from sequencing error
+2. k-mer based error correction: setting a k-mer frequency threshold to filter k-mer generated from sequencing error